danielzkng/danielzkng/README.md

 * 15-317: Constructive Logic
 * 15-259: Probability and Computing
 * 02-261: Quantitative Cell and Molecular Biology Laboratory
+* 07-300: Research and Innovation in Computer Science
+* 15-440: Distributed Systems
+* 15-451: Algorithm Design and Analysis

 I'm also a current teaching assistant for 15-210, and previously TAed for 15-122 for both the Summer and Fall 2021 semesters.